MegaGuyRy/quant_dashboard/README.md

 - Update Xboost_eval with the ability to choose the horizon

 ### Future changes:
-- daily, monthly, yearly returns if applicable
+- daily, weekly, monthly, yearly returns if applicable
 - Tie it all together in app.py, make it pass all at once
 - Backtesting mode – We could add a command to backtest using stored predictions vs actuals.
 - Unit test hooks – We could expose these as functions for easier unit testing.